-When a womanizing bookshop owner hears about the suicide of his former girlfriend, he tries to find out more and meats her friend, a prostitute.
+When a womanizing bookshop owner hears about the suicide of his former girlfriend, he tries to find out more and meets her friend, a prostitute.
 They hook up, but when she finds her friends...

-When a womanizing bookshop owner hears about the suicide of his former girlfriend, he tries to find out more and meats her friend, a prostitute.
+When a womanizing bookshop owner hears about the suicide of his former girlfriend, he tries to find out more and meets her friend, a prostitute.
 They hook up, but when she finds her friends diary, she discovers she's repeating her mistakes.
 Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?